All About Prime Lenses for Photography, and Why You Might Prefer to Zoom With Your Feet

 Price

 Another factor is price.
-Prime lenses are generally simpler in terms of construction because they have fewer parts.
+Prime lenses are generally simpler in terms of construction because they have fewer moving parts.
 As a result, they’re often less expensive.
 Not all primes are cheap—some of the pro lenses cost a small fortune—but there are some great bargains if you look for them.
 One great example of that is the ‘nifty 50′ lens—50mm prime lenses—particularly from Nikon or Canon.

 Price is something that can sometimes work against primes as well.
-A zoom lens may be more expensive than a prime lens, but the cost of multiple lenses to cover the focal lengths can often be the same or more.
+A zoom lens may be more expensive than a prime lens, but the cost of multiple lenses to cover the same focal lengths can often be the same or more.

 A 50mm lens, or 'nifty fifty'A 50mm lens, or 'nifty fifty'A 50mm lens, or 'nifty fifty'